ryanzhumich/editsql/README.md

 - `run_sparc_cdseq2seq.sh`.
 We saved our experimental logs at `logs/logs_sparc_cdseq2seq`
 - use segment copy:  `run_sparc_cdseq2seq_segment_copy.sh`.
 We saved our experimental logs at `logs/logs_sparc_cdseq2seq_segment_copy`

-This reproduces the SParC result in "SParC: Cross-Domain Semantic Parsing in Context"
+This reproduces the SParC result in "Editing-Based SQL Query Generation for Cross-Domain Context-Dependent Questions".

 <table>
   <tr>